AboNazari/AboNazari/README.md

 - 💡 Learning without thought is labor lost; thought without learning is perilous.**
 ---

-**Brevity is the soul of wit**

-- Make the code as short as possible.
-Show how smart you are.

-- Let subtle language features guide you.

-- For instance, take a look at this ternary operator '?':

-// taken from a well-known javascript library.

-i = i ? i < 0 ?
-Math.max(0, len + i) : i : 0;
-**For God sake don't write this type of code**

 ---
 ## 🚀 Languages and Tools: